Vascular Conditions & Treatments Danville

 This procedure includes an implantation of a small metal cylinder called a stent into the artery to provide a strong new vessel wall.
 A thin tube called a catheter is guided up the aorta to the aneurysm site.
 A small balloon on the end of the catheter widens the vessel to help the stent fit into place.
 The catheter is then removed, and over time the aneurysm will shrink around the stent.

 Open Aneurysm Repair

 For this procedure, an incision will be made in the abdomen to remove the diseased section of the artery and replaced with a synthetic tube graft.

-Innovative new laparoscopic techniques allow minimally invasive approaches that only require small incisions in the groin for femoral artery access.
+Innovative new laparoscopic techniques allow minimally invasive approaches to aneurysm repair that only require small incisions in the groin for femoral artery access.
 A thin tube with a camera is placed into the artery and guided up to the site of the aneurysm so the surgeon can see the inside of the vessel, which eliminates the need for traditional open surgery.
 Your doctor will determine the right course of treatment for you based on a thorough evaluation of your health and your condition.

 Prevention of an Aortic Aneurysm

 Aortic aneurysms are not always preventable, but there are certain steps that patients can take to lessen their risk.
 These steps include: